 Investability ASX Small Caps Playbook: Run an Investor Roadshow That Delivers

-A good roadshow delivers a full dance card of back-to-back meetings.
-A great roadshow delivers on-market buying.
+For ASX small caps, a well-planned investor roadshow is still one of the most effective ways to get in front of serious buyers.
+A good roadshow delivers a full dance card of back-to-back investor meetings.
+A great roadshow delivers on-market buying and long-term shareholder relationships.

-Here’s how to run a roadshow that delivers.
+Here’s how to run an investor roadshow that delivers.

 Step 1: Identify and Prioritise the Right Investors

-Don’t start booking meetings until you know who’s worth seeing.
+Don’t start booking investor meetings until you know who’s worth seeing.

 Use data to pull together a list of high-potential targets: